piazzam/Fetal_Health/README.md

 <a name="code"></a>
 ## &#9741; &nbsp; Code
-All the code developed for this project is available in the code folder.
+This project is developed in R. All the code is available in the code folder.

 <a name="team"></a>
 ## &#9741; &nbsp; Team